icons8/lunacy-docs/docs/autolayout.md

 ### Alignment controls
 Align your layers within the auto layout.

-Note that in an auto layout frame, you can’t control the alignment of individual layers, so this section of the Inspector will be grayed out:
+Since alignment options will be determined by auto layout settings, this section of the Inspector will be unavailable:

 <embed type="image/svg+xml" alt="alignment_disabled" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/rHp8yw4yF0ysqcTkO8Bn1A.svg" width="844" />